 This terra cotta strawberry planter is just the beginning.
 There are ceramic jars and innovative grow bags made of recycled materials, all designed to grow delicious fruit and edibles or beautiful succulents.

 Pick up a strawberry planter, some potting mix and about a dozen strawberry or herb plants and put together a summery strawberry pot for your porch or patio.
 If low-maintenance succulents are more your style, be sure to pick up potting mix just for succulents and cacti.

 Terra cotta clay is porous and naturally pulls moisture away from the soil, making it the ideal material for a succulent container.
 And the pockets give you the opportunity to display a variety of textures in a single container.

 Try trailing spillers like string of pearls and donkey’s tails.
 Clusters of echeveria with their rose-like blooms create a thrilling bouquet on top.
 Quick-spreading hens and chicks are favorites for strawberry jars, too.

-Get the look: This two-gallon container holds about 20 succulent plants.
-To keep the look: Display in filtered light and keep an eye on the moisture level.
+Get the look: This 2-gallon container holds about 20 succulent plants.
+To keep the look: display in filtered light and keep an eye on the moisture level.

-Tip: Water when the soil is dry to the touch (some of the succulents may get a little grayer when they need water), then water heavily, so water is dripping from the bottom of the container.
+Tip: Water when the soil is dry to the touch (you’ll notice some of the succulents may get a little grayer when they need water), then water heavily, so water is dripping from the bottom of the container.
 Just make sure the container doesn’t sit in water for too long.

 2. Strawberries in a grow bag